The Inner World of Aphasia

 The Inner World of Aphasia is a 1968 medical training film by co-directors Edward Feil and Naomi Feil of Edward Feil Productions for case w.
 It portrays patients with aphasia and follows their experiences through their recoveries.
-Notable for its innovative artistic direction and empathetic approach to patients with aphasia, the film was added to the National Film Registry in 2015.
+Noted for its innovative artistic direction and empathetic approach to patients with aphasia, the film was added to the National Film Registry in 2015.

 Plot

 The film follows Marge Nelson (portrayed by Naomi Feil), a nurse who treats patients with aphasia.
 Marge is overworked and unsympathetic towards her patients, experiencing frustration at their behavior and apparent inability to communicate.

 Upon having an accident and sustaining brain damage, Marge herself experiences aphasia and undergoes treatment at the same hospital where she previously worked.
 While struggling to deal with the emotions around her trauma and new issues with processing information and communicating, Marge also discovers a startling lack of empathy from hospital staff and therapists treating her.

 Marge finds a new friend in a second patient who has aphasia.
 The film shows us that, like Marge, this second patient has also experienced a lack of empathy from others, except in his case it is his family members who are unable to understand his illness.

 Through this new friendship and her own determination, Marge changes the emotional direction of her life and takes the first steps towards her recovery.